• Skip to primary navigation

 Yes, because this cake has mascarpone cheese in it, it needs to be stored in the refrigerator.
 Take it out and leave at room temperature 2 hours before serving.

 A slice of cake on a white plate.
-The rest of the cake is in the background on a cake stand.
+Some slices of lemon sits beside the plate.
+The rest of the cake is in the background on a white cake stand.

 📖Related recipes